 “Instead of telling me that you have ‘great customer service skills,’ I’d prefer to see something more specific, such as ‘Increased customer satisfaction by 5%’,” says Annabel Edwards, Head of Customer Services for Travelworld Motorhomes.

 Connect the Job Ad’s Keywords With Your Skills and Passion

-“My attention-to-detail, analytical skills and previous experience in the financial sector make me a good fit for a company whose tradition beyond banking is to grant funds toward the advancement of women and girls in STEM fields.
+“My attention to detail, analytical skills and previous experience in the financial sector make me a good fit for a company whose tradition beyond banking is to grant funds toward the advancement of women and girls in STEM fields.
 I am a recipient of one of those grants and I would like to pay it forward by contributing to the company’s bottom line and advancing the impact of your funding program.”

 The people reading your cover letter aren’t robots.
 Stories appeal to them more than data sheets and bullet points.
 So tell them your story.
 Did the company’s product or service have an impact in your life?
 Is the vacancy your dream job?
 Include that in your cover letter.
-Just make sure you can tie it back to your application, as a random trivia can be off-putting.
+Just make sure you can tie it back to your application, as random trivia can be off-putting.

 Step 2.
 Craft Your Pitch and USP (Second Paragraph)

 The first paragraph is to lure the reader in, while the second paragraph should answer the million dollar question, “Why should I hire you?”

 Here, you’ll explain what differentiates you from other candidates using your Unique Selling Proposition (USP), and why that makes you the best fit for the job.
 Ask yourself these questions to create one:

 - What have I been good at throughout my career that came naturally to me?